 Another excellent point is about small and large places: how the village is more scary than the city, how moving or travelling to far away places gives in to a fear.
 Our neighbours are more terrifying and strange than foreign cultures (who are more easily contained and less in our Shadow, not Chesterton’s words).
 “It is a good thing for a man to live in a family for the same reason that it is a good thing for a man to be besieged in a city.”

 Money quote: “I am not concerned with Mr. Bernard Shaw as one of the most brilliant and one of the most honest men alive; I am concerned with him as a Heretic—that is to say, a man whose philosophy is quite solid, quite coherent, and quite wrong.”
-He does a bit of summing up of other people I care less about.
+He sums up of other people I care less about.
 The Kipling chapter was charming and informative, particularly since I have read very little Kipling.

 He really really dislikes Nietzsche, which is hilarious because the two have so much in common – in particular, their absolute conviction, their love of a good argument, and their biting language.
 I nearly fell over at this: “Nietzsche and the Bow Bells Novelettes have both obviously the same fundamental character; they both worship the tall man with curling moustaches and herculean bodily power, and they both worship him in a manner which is somewhat feminine and hysterical.”
 I would pay good money to know what Nietzsche would’ve said, had he still been alive.